 After five years in the shadows, Resident Evil returned to reclaim its survival-horror crown with Resident Evil 7: Biohazard.

-The switch to a first-person perspective – as well as going back to the series’ roots by stripping away many of the action-orientated set pieces that had seen the franchise lose its way – reinvigorated Resident Evil.
+IThe switch to a first-person perspective – as well as going back to the series’ roots by stripping away many of the action-orientated set pieces that had seen the franchise lose its way – reinvigorated Resident Evil.
+It’s such a different type of experience to the new Resi 2 Remake, that we felt it needed to stay on list itself.

 All of Biohazard is playable in PSVR, which adds another level of sheer terror to the eerie, claustrophobic environments.